guardian/source/src/core/components/footer/README.md

 ### How to use

-For context and visual guides relating to button usage see the [Source Design System website](https://theguardian.design/2a1e5182b/p/12ce79--footer/b/09ee0e).
+For context and visual guides relating to footer usage see the [Source Design System website](https://theguardian.design/2a1e5182b/p/12ce79--footer/b/09ee0e).

 ## Supported themes